 Summary

 Expensive queries can wreak havoc on a cluster if not properly implemented.
 They are best to be avoided entirely whenever possible.
 Whenever they are considered necessary, it is best to implement them in the most efficient manner possible in order to take advantage of the built-in caching mechanisms.
-Hopefully these suggestions can help you build much more efficient queries in your search application!
+Hopefully these suggestions can help you build much more efficient queries in your search application and prevent you from starting to explore Elasticsearch alternatives.

 You may also want to check our Query Analytics solution in Pulse for Elasticsearch.
 It was designed to isolate the queries that are heavier to run, diagnose them and recommend alternative, faster methods of achieving the same.
 Sounds interesting?
 Reach out to us to see a demo.